eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 In reality, Approval voting is, in my opinion, "Condorcet-lite".
 It's not a Condorcet method *proper*, but I would absolutely say a "generalized" Condorcet method is an appropriate name.
 Condorcetists simplify messy incomplete preferences to a transitive ranking, with abstention allowed, to make determining a (possible) Condorcet winner tractable and practical.

-Approval just goes one step further with this logic and simplifies the ballot to make it completely consistent and ultimately practical.
-But it is still, at its core, fundamentally electing the candidate who is ranked strictly above any other candidate by a majority of voters who express a preference.
+Approval just goes one step further with this logic and simplifies the ballot to make it completely consistent and practical.
+But at its core, it is still electing the candidate ranked strictly above any other candidate by a majority of voters who express a preference.
 To me, *that* is the appeal of the Condorcet criterion--the legitimacy given to the winner.
 And in *that* respect, Approval is perfect.
 It inherits the base legitimacy of any system that does this reliably (Condorcet methods), along with the legitimacy that comes from simplified ballot data.

 Here's the truth: At the time of writing, Condorcet would be my second choice over Approval.
 If Approval *didn't* show clear data that it was essentially *just* as good as a full Condorcet method in practice, and if I didn't feel that [simplicity is paramount in this era of distrust](../practicalapproval){:target="_blank"}, then I wouldn't be advocating for Approval voting so strongly over a full Condorcet method.
 But the fact that Approval is simple, transparent, and *practically as good* makes the choice for me quite clear.